pblgomez/ptsooy/README.md

 # ptsooy
 ## Podcast the s*** out of youtube

+# Yeah, Google did it again, now you can't download the subscriptions opml file, so....
+It's not working.

 A little program that takes your youtube subscriptions and downloads all the Videos and creates xml files for your favourite podcast player